Doggerel (album)

-Doggerel is the eighth studio album by American alternative rock band Pixies, released on September 30, 2022, by BMG Rights Management.
+Doggerel is the eighth studio album by American alternative rock band Pixies, released on September 30, 2022, by Infectious Music and BMG Rights Management.
 It was produced by Tom Dalgety and preceded by the singles "There's a Moon On", "Vault of Heaven" and "Dregs of the Wine".

+It is the band's final album with bass guitarist and backing vocalist Paz Lenchantin, who departed from the band in March 2024 after extensive touring in support of the album.

 Background and recording

 The band recorded the album at Guilford Sound, an eco-friendly studio in Guilford, Vermont, with producer Tom Dalgety, with the basis for some tracks being the significant number of demos Black Francis had recorded in the time following the band's previous album, Beneath the Eyrie (2019).
 The process of making the album was also filmed for a short documentary released in June 2022.
 The COVID-19 pandemic interrupted recording, resulting in the individual band members working on tracks at their homes.

 In a press release, Black Francis stated that the band were "trying to do things that are very big and bold and orchestrated" on the album.
 He elaborated, "The punky stuff, I really like playing it but you just cannot artificially create that shit.
 There's another way to do this, there's other things we can do with this extra special energy that we're encountering."
 Guitarist Joey Santiago expressed that the band "have grown.
 We no longer have under two-minute songs.
 We have little breaks, more conventional arrangements but still our twists in there".